 Salary and Benefits

 Care salaries vary depending on location and experience.
-As of September 2025, the legal minimum threshold of £25,000 per year is required for visa sponsorship.
+As of November 2025, the minimum salary for care workers is typically between £23,000 and £29,000 depending on the role and employer..
 Many employers also provide pension schemes, holiday entitlements, and sometimes accommodation, especially for live-in care roles.

 Career Development